lost-inthespace/Building-Manager/README.md

 ## next features

+- add as many want building
 - create proper user interface
-- link it to a data base
+- link it to a data base or server to store data
-- add as many want building
+- create a encryption to encrypt the data in server

 ## Code content